 - Last Updated 11/20/22

 It was first rumored in June 2013 that a "full standard" variant (J-10C, K/JJ10C?) with enhanced 4th generation electronics including an AESA radar, which is finally available, and an improved glass cockpit was under development.
 The aircraft appears to have close similarity with J-10B except for an additional datalink antenna on its spine ahead of the vertical fin, which has been speculated to provide mid-course update for the long-range PL-15 AAM.
 Besides PL-12s (up to 4 under the dual missile launch rails), the aircraft is capable of carrying the latest PL-10 and PL-15 AAMs (up to 4 can also be carried under the dual missile launch rails), plus YJ-91 ARM, JG-500B LGB, KD-88/88A ASM and YJ-83K AShM.
 It can also carry a KL-700A ECM pod and a K/JDC01A or K/JDC03A FLIR/laser designation pod underneath the engine air intake.
 Images taken in November 2015 indicated that the production of the 02 batch had begun, believed to be J-10Cs.
 They had VLOC antennas installed on top of the vertical fin and don't have the rear MAWS sensors on the root of fin (reason unknown).
 The aircraft has been powered by AL-31FN Series 3 turbofan and WS-10B was expected to be fitted.
 The J-10C #201 prototype (later renumbered as #1051) took off for the first time on December 31, 2013, powered by an AL-31FN Series 3 engine.
 J-10C has been in the service with PLAAF since 2016 (S/N 78x1x, 74x2x, 61x6x, 68x3x, 78x8x, 61x3x, 74x1x).
 J-10C was officially unveiled during the PLA 90th Anniversary parade in August 2017.
 Images released in November 2017 indicated that IIR MAWS sensors (S740) were installed on the side of engine air intake as well as at the tip of vertical fin for the newly built J-10Cs.
 An image posted in October 2018 indicated that the 03 batch entered the service with PLAAF (S/N 61x6x).
 An image posted in July 2019 indicated that the 04 batch powered by the indigenous WS-10B turbofan without the TVC nozzle was in production.
 Images posted in December 2019 and June 2021 respectively indicated the 05 batch and 06 batch powered by the WS-10B engine were in production.
 Most recently the 07 batch was seen in February 2022.
 Some J-10C pilot have been wearing a new HMDS similar to American JHMCS, which would maximize the HOBS capability of PL-10 AAM.
 A recent image (December 2020) indicated that J-10C started to wear a new low-visibility PLAAF insignia and serial number.
 Another recent image (May 2021) indicated that J-10C powered by the WS-10B turbofan engine has entered the service with PLAAF (S/N 78x1x?
 63x6x, 64x5x).
 A recent image (June 2021) indicated that the some have been fitted with a new narrow frame holographic HUD similar to the one onboard JF-17 Block III (see below).
 An export version called J-10CE was developed and the first customer is Pakistani AF who needs the aircraft to counter the Indian AF's Rafale.
 A recent image (February 2022) suggested that the first batch of J-10CEs (01 batch, S/N 22-10x) ordered by PAF in June 2021 (20 total) was undergoing test flight at CAC.
 The aircraft features an AESA radar, a JF-17 style light/medium gray camouflage, new UHF/VHF antennas, and a narrow frame holographic HUD.
 It is also powered by a WS-10B turbofan engine but without the dorsal datalink antenna.
 It was reported that the first batch of six J-10CEs (101-106) was delivered on March 4, 2022, each armed with 2 PL-10E and 4 PL-15E AAMs.
 The aircraft can also carry a variety of precision guided weaponry including the new CM-400AKG supersonic ASM/AShM and IREK anti-radiation glide bomb.
 The pilot has been equipped with HMDS to enhance his situation awareness.
 The second batch of 6 was reportedly delivered in September 2022.
 Images released in August 2022 indicated that the a few J-10CEs carry a new dark green/light blue color scheme, probably for the maritime attack role carrying C-802A or CM-400AKG AShMs.
 All remaining J-10CEs (23-1xx) are expected to be delivered by 2023.
 It was rumored in November 2024 that PAF ordered a new batch of J-10CE.
 They are likely to be constructed at GAIC (09 batch) where a new assembly line has been established.
 The aircraft can carry a YINGS-IIIA designation pod and have a twin missile pylons (slightly staggered) mounted underneath the centerline station carrying two SD-10A or PL-15E AAMs.
-Besides PAF, it was rumored that Egyptian AF placed an order on J-10CE in August 2024 but this has not been confirmed.
+Besides PAF, in recent years Egyptian AF and Bangladesh AF also showed a strong interest in J-10CE.
 A recent image (July 2022) indicated a 07 batch J-10C just flew.
 It features an enlarged and straightened dorsal spine for additional avionics and fuel.
 This variant appears to have been developed for the PLAAF August 1st Aerobatic Demonstration Team (dubbed J-10CY?) to replace the old J-10AY.
 The aircraft is also fitted with a narrow frame holographic HUD and has the twin 23mm guns removed.
 The new dorsal spine configuration was expected to be adopted by J-10D as well.
 Another recent image (April 2023) suggested that a recon variant (JC-10C?)/electronics testbed/AI technology demonstrator of J-10C (08 batch) just flew at CAC presumably featuring a conformal instrument compartment attached underneath the fuselage.
 Consequently the twin 23mm cannon underneath the air intake was removed.
 The latest batch J-10C (08 batch?
 January 2024) features a holographic HUD and new EL formation light strips.

 A pair of PLAAF J-11As (K/JJ11A?) were taking off which proudly display their Mighty Lion brigade badges painted below the cockpit and on the vertical fin.
 A total three batches of Su-27s were imported.
 The first batch of 26 (20 SK & 6 UBK, S: serial, K: commercial, $32m each) were acquired starting 1992.
 The second batch of 24 (16 Su-27SK and 8 Su-27UBK) were acquired starting 1996.
 The third batch of 28 Su-27UBKs ($35m each) were acquired starting 2000 to speed up the training of qualified pilots.
 This heavy air-superiority fighter, combined with up to 10 AA-10 (R-27T1/R1, IR/SAR homing to 30/35km), AA-11 (R-73, IR homing to 15km) AAMs, NSts-27 HMS and Gardeniya wingtip ECM pods (later by domestic KL609A), gave PLAAF for the first time a truly offensive capability both in long-range BVR attack and short-range dog fight.
 Its N001 radar can track ten and engage one target at a time.
 The third batch UBKs are believed to have the improved N001VE radar installed which is able to engage two targets simultaneously using R-27 and the R-77 active radar homing AAM.
 Chinese Su-27/J-11s were also seen participating in attacking ground targets using unguided rockets and free-fall bombs.
 In a shocking accident, 5 Su-27s were seriously damaged during a typhoon in 1998.
 A few more are believed to have been lost during the years of service.
 They were first replaced by the imported Su-27s from Russia then later by locally assembled J-11s from Shenyang.
 More significantly, a $1.2 billion contract to license-build 200 Su-27s (under the designation of J-11 domestic use only, no exports) at Shenyang Aircraft Corporation (SAC) was reached in late 1995 and finalized at the end of 1996.
 Nevertheless this co-production plan inevitably cost much of then limited resource available to PLAAF and to Chinese aviation industry, thus may have made some negative impact on other indigenous fighter projects, such as J-10.
 The first two J-11s rolled out in December 1998 using the kit supplied by KnAAPO but were reported to have suffered QC problems.
 An annual production rate between 15 and 20 was achieved by 2003.
 A total of 95 kits were delivered from KnAAPO by summer 2004.
 The use of domestically made parts will begin after the first 60 are assembled using Russian kits and eventually 60-70% of the parts will be manufactured in China (excluding AL-31F engine, which was denied by Russia for the license).
 J-11 was later upgraded with Russian assistance which features two color MFDs in the cockpit replacing the old monochrome radar scope.
 One normally serves as a digital moving map display (coupled with GPS).
 The aircraft can fire R-27RE1 SARH AAM with an extended range of 66km.
 It can also fire the actively guided R-77, suggesting an improved fire-control system.
 This may have been the result of assistance from Ukraine or Belarus.
 This variant (dubbed J-11A?) first flew in December 1999.
 All J-11s were believed to have been upgraded to the J-11A standard.
 The first phase production concluded by the end of 2006 after a total of 105 J-11s were produced in 4 batches.
 The production was switched to J-11B in the subsequent phase (see below).
 Most Su-27SK series has been replaced by either J-11B or J-16.
 Since November 2014 some (S/N 66x6x, 61x5x, 65x1x, 65x2x) have been upgraded with two UV band MAWS sensors behind the cockpit plus two on the vertical fins to provide coverage for both forward and rear hemispheres.
 The MAWS sensor was further upgraded by summer 2022.
 A recent image (July 2021) indicated that some J-11As have been upgraded with new IFF antennas underneath the nose and on top of the tail sting.
 It also has a Beidou antenna installed on the back.